Ahrefs vs Moz vs Semrush (2026) — Which is Best for SEO and AI Visibility Tracking?

 When it comes to support, Semrush offers the most channels, providing customer service via phone, email and live chat.

 As for online support material, all three platforms provide searchable help portals containing a wide variety of articles and videos.
-However, Semrush’s is available in multiple languages (14), while Ahrefs and Moz’s are English only.
+However, Semrush’s is available in the most languages (14).

 Most comprehensive support: Semrush